 Don’t let drinking too much become a habit.

-If you overindulged at your company’s holiday party or had one-too-many eggnogs at your Aunt’s potluck, don’t sweat it.
+If you overindulge, don’t sweat it.
 The key is to not let it become a habit.
 Next time you’re out drinking, stick to the Center for Disease Control and Prevention’s moderate drinking guidelines.
 That is, one drink a day for women, two drinks a day for men.

-And, in the meantime, maybe Google some hangover cures, drink a glass of water, and get back into bed.
+In the meantime, maybe Google some hangover cures, drink a glass of water, and get back into bed.
 And remember, you can always get back on track once you feel better.
 Keep up your fitness routine, or start one, today with the Aaptiv app.

 (If you’re worried about your alcohol use, help is available.
 The National Institute on Alcohol Abuse and Alcoholism has resources and information to help you determine if your drinking is a problem—and where to find help if you need it.)